python-discord/bot/report.md

 3. What is the purpose of the functions?
     - For `deactivate_infraction@infraction/_scheduler.py`, it is a function that deactivates infraction status for users in the database and returns a log of the removed infraction.
     - For `apply_infraction@infraction/_scheduler.py`, it is a function that applies an infraction to the user and logs the infraction.
 It can also notify the user of the infraction.
+    - For `infraction_edit@infraction/management.py` modifies punishments for users who have violated server rules and notifies moderators about the changes.
+It is used by `infraction_append`, which applies new punishments, since the two functions share most logic.
+The function must handle various edge cases, such as preventing edits to expired infractions or warnings.
+It also processes multiple input formats and validates the request before making API calls.
+These requirements introduce multiple decision points, contributing to its high CC.
     - For `humanize_delta@utils/time.py`, it is a function that takes in a period of time (e.g. start and end timestamps) as its arguments, then convert it into a human-readable string.
     - For `on_command_error@./bot/exts/backend/error_handler.py`, it is a function that provides error messages given a generic error by deferring errors to local error handlers.
 4. Are exceptions taken into account in the given measurements?
     - Yes, for both Lizard and our manual counting.
 If we don't take them into account, then the resultant CCN could drop.
 5. Is the documentation clear w.r.t. all the possible outcomes?
     - For `deactivate_infraction@infraction/_scheduler.py`, some parts of the function were easy to read with regards to all the possible outcomes, as the function utilises if/else statements in variable assignment without documenting the use case.
     - For `apply_infraction@infraction/_scheduler.py`, the function is quite easy to read and understand by the given documentation.
+    - For `infraction_edit@infraction/management.py` was fairly well-documented with many branches having comments describing the consequences or reasons for the branch.
+Additionally, it includes logging strings that serve both as messages and as documentation further describing outcomes.The documentation is overall very clear and not overstated as Python’s readability allows much to be inferred directly from the clauses.
     - For `humanize_delta@utils/time.py`, exceptions were not explicitly documented.
 Other than that, the function only produces a string as its outcome, therefore we think the documentation was mostly clear.
     - For `on_command_error@./bot/exts/backend/error_handler.py`, the documentation provides a clear and concise description of most of the functions behaviour, but seems to fail to document the `CommandInvokeError` branch behaviour almost entirely.